bobbyjim/x16-traveller-muse/README.md

 Modular Unstreamlined Starship Elements (MUSE)

 # Top 7 Features for MUSE
+* 1. "Oregon Trail" Goal

+The goal of the game is for the player to outfit his ship in the Galaxiad era to brave the long journey from Regina or Pretoria to Lobok or Vland -- and survive.
+This gives the framework of exploration and purpose to the game.
+Scoring depends on various factors in reaching the destination.

-* 1. Ship Customization System (4K)
+* 2. Ship Customization System

 Core module management: bridge, thrusters, and modular add-ons.
-Includes rules for placement, module stats, and visual representation.
+The ship is a long chain of modules identified by byte indexes into a table of characteristics.

 Vital for engaging the player in strategic planning and creative design.

-* 2. Event Generation System (4K)
+* 2. Event Generation System

 Randomized system events upon entering a star system: pirates, traders, aliens, or derelicts.
 Essential for creating replayability and keeping the game loop dynamic and exciting.

-* 3. Combat System (4K)
+* 3. Combat System

-Turn-based or real-time combat, including basic diplomacy (trading insults or negotiating before fighting).
+Narrative with basic diplomacy (trading insults or negotiating before fighting).
 Adds tension and risk to exploration, requiring players to balance offense, defense, and ship upgrades.

-* 4. Docking and Resupply System (4K)
+* 4. Docking and Resupply System

 Station interaction: refueling, repairs, upgrades, and trade.
-Central to the player’s progression and survival in the sandbox environment.
+Central to the player’s progression and survival.

-* 5. Travel and Map System (4K)

-Includes the procedurally generated map, tram-line navigation, and hints about destination events.
-Provides a framework for exploration and decision-making.

-* 6. Reputation System (4K)
+* 6. Reputation System

 Tracks player actions and consequences: diplomacy with factions, pirate behavior, and trade integrity.
 Influences interactions, such as hostile encounters or discounted trade rates, adding depth to the sandbox.

-* 7. Visual and Sound Effects System (4K)
+* 7. Visual and Sound Effects System

 Simple graphics for ships, events, and stations.
 Retro sound effects for actions like docking, combat, and jumping.
 Enhances immersion and ties together the retro aesthetic.

 # The Flow

-This game is about exploring, trading, and surviving the Spinward Marches.
+This game is about traveling from a safe region of space, through the dangerous Wilds, to reach a far goal system, exploring, trading, and surviving as you go.
 As soon as you enter a star system, there's a pirate to fight off, or a trader to trade with, or an alien to try to interact with.

 Fast-paced and dynamic.
 The player is always engaged, dealing with new situations as soon as they jump into a new system.
 The event system keeps things fresh and exciting.
 Each system could have a "theme" or "event pool" to draw from, so that even though the events are random, they fit a narrative vibe.